nhanb/serverheist/README.md

 # Challenge 1: `login`

-Unlike AoC which starts off with several trivial warm-up exercises, SH hits you away with a meaty puzzle already.
+Unlike AoC which starts off with several trivial warm-up exercises, SH hits you with a meaty puzzle already.
 I don't mind that, but the ergonormics in SH leave a lot to be desired:

 - It doesn't seem to remember my progress, so when I came back to the site this